Looking for an automatic pool cleaner?

-Overall, the Polaris Vac-Sweep 3900 Sport is a great choice for all the pool owners looking for a reliable pressure-side automatic pool cleaner.
+Overall, the Polaris Vac-Sweep 3900 Sport is a great choice for all the pool owners looking for a reliable pressure-side automatic cleaner.

 It’s also a good upgrade for those looking for a replacement for their older Polaris, such as the 380.

-Suction side pool cleaners are the cheapest of the three types of automatic pool cleaners.
+Suction side cleaners are the cheapest of the three types of automatic pool cleaners.
 Their main downside is that they rely on your pool pump and filter.

 But cleaning performance is comparable to that of pressure-side cleaners.

-Out top pick is the popular Hayward Poolvergnuegen 2-wheel suction-side pool cleaner.
-It’s designed to clean pools up to 16’ x 32’.
+Out top pick is the popular Hayward Poolvergnuegen 2-wheel suction-side automatic cleaner.
+It’s designed to clean pools up to 16′ x 32′.
 This covers most residential swimming pools.

 The Hayward Poolvergnuegen moves on two wheels that are powered by the suction of water flowing out of the pool.

 The wheels have treads to increase traction with the pool surface.
 The cleaner rarely gets stuck on drains or any other obstacle.

-The Hayward Poolvergnuegen pool cleaner doesn’t have any navigation system per se.
+The Hayward Poolvergnuegen doesn’t have any navigation system per se.
 Rather, it moves in pre-programmed patterns.

-After some distance (8-10 feet), the left wheels reverses, causing the pool cleaner to turn.
+After some distance (8-10 feet), the left wheels reverses, causing it to turn.
 It can make five different turns between 90 and 450 degrees.

 This ensures there are no missed areas.